Summary

 Nurse Link®

+Not sure if you need Urgent Care or the ER?
 Call 1-800-882-6274 anytime to speak directly to a registered nurse and get immediate answers.
-Using computerized medical protocols, nurses direct callers to the most appropriate medical treatment.
+Using computerized medical protocols, nurses direct callers to the most appropriate treatment.
 Our nurses are available 24 hours per day, seven days per week.